iluxonchik/blog/src/content/blog/deposit-guarantee-scheme-japan-dia-dicj.md

 [^29]: (2022). (rep.).
 DICJ ANNUAL REPORT 2022/2023
 [^30]: Ibid
 [^31]: Nakaso, H. (2001a, October 2).
 The financial crisis in Japan during the 1990s: How the Bank of Japan responded and the lessons learnt.
 The Bank for International Settlements

-#### Useful Resources

-Below are some useful resources that I found while researching this topic.